SimPL-Lab/SimPL-Lab.github.io/_posts/2024-05-21-Thesis Defense.md

 Master's and doctoral students presented their thesis defenses in the first semester of 2024.
 (Date : May 21).

-Bonggwon Kang has successfully defended his doctoral thesis and is now a postdoctoral research fellow, while Jean Marne Gutierrez, Rosi Ana Rahmawati, and Jungtae Park have successfully defended their master's theses. <span style="font-size: 24px; font-weight: bold;">Congratulations!</span>
+Bonggwon Kang has successfully defended his doctoral thesis and is now a postdoctoral research fellow, meanwhile Jean Marne Gutierrez, Rosi Ana Rahmawati, and Jungtae Park have successfully defended their master's theses. <span style="font-size: 24px; font-weight: bold;">Congratulations!</span>
 <br>
 <br>
 <br>